owncast/owncast.github.io/content/releases/owncast-0.0.7.md

 ## Breaking changes

-Remote images will no longer be supported in chat.
+* Remote images will no longer be supported in chat.
 There were more cons than pros to have this, so it has been removed.
+* Values around the Latency Buffer have been changed and a setting you selected in a previous release may not result in the exact same functionality as we continue to tweak the values for best performance.

 # Major updates